JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 .
 ├─ bin    # executables
-├─pkg    # package downloads
+├─ pkg    # package downloads
-└ src    # source files
+└─ src    # source files

-* `bin`: This directory contains executables built and installed by the Go tools.
-Executables are binary program files that run on a system.
-These files are the output of a Go compiler and are the end product of a Go program, since an executable file allows you to use your code to perform the tasks it was designed to do.
+These directories each have different purposes:

-* `pkg` This directory contains packages that you have downloaded.
-These packages contain Go files that you can use in your projects so that you do not have to re-create this functionality.
+- `bin`.
+Contains executables built and installed by the Go compiler from your source code.
-* `src`: This directory contains files you have authored in Go.
-The Go compiler uses these files to create an executable binary file.
+- `pkg`.
+Contains third-party source code packages with functionality you can use in your Go programs.

-When importing packages into the `pkg` subdirectory, the import process often creates a version-controlled directory that allows you and the developers of the packages to keep track of changes to the packages as they evolve over time through further development.
-Two typical names of such directories are `github.com` and `golang.org`, but you may see other names, as well.
-If you are using a version control system like [Git](https://git-scm.com/) in conjunction with [Github](https://www.github.com), you may also choose to put your own your source files under a directory named `github.com`, though you are free to choose another directory name.
-You can find out more about version control systems by viewing the official pages of [Git](https://git-scm.com/), [Mercurial](https://www.mercurial-scm.org/), and [Bazaar](https://launchpad.net/bzr).
+- `src`.
+Contains your Go source files.
+The Go compiler uses these to create the executables in `bin`.

-Besides the main `bin`, `pkg`, and `src` directories, there may be many subdirectories and files within these, as shown in the following example, which is a typical Go workspace:
+The `bin`, `pkg`, and `src` directories will likely contain many subdirectories.

 ### Create bin and src